A Communiqué · May 2, 2026 · Naperville & Batavia, IL

 How do I pay you back for tickets and activities?

-The Office of the Best Man accepts reimbursement via Zelle or personal check.
-Zelle is preferred as it arrives immediately and does not require The Office to locate a pen.
-If paying by check, please make it out to John and do not post-date it as an act of revenge.
+The Office of the Best Man accepts reimbursement via Venmo, Zelle, or personal check.
+Zelle and Venmo are preferred as funds arrive immediately and does not require The Office to locate a pen.
+If paying by check, please make it out to John and do not post-date it as an act of petty revenge for making you read this much.

 Can I bring a guest?

-No. This event is curated.
-The guest list was assembled with care, intention, and at least one spreadsheet.
+Unfortunately, no. The guest list was assembled with care.
 Plus-ones are not permitted, not because we don't like your people, but because this particular configuration of people on this particular night has been specifically designed, and we are not accepting modifications at this time.

 Is transportation provided?

-It is not.
-You are responsible for getting yourself between stops.
-Carpooling among attendees is encouraged and is, frankly, part of the experience.
-Please do not drive if you've been drinking.
+Not formally.
+You are ultimately responsible for getting yourself between stops.
+However, carpooling among attendees is encouraged and expected.
+Obviously, please do not drive if you've been drinking.

 Who pays for meals and drinks?